-Another interesting idea is adding a COVID-19 FAQs page on your website for two reasons:
+Another exciting idea is adding a COVID-19 FAQs page on your website for two reasons:

-Firstly, the popular topic of Coronavirus/COVID- 19 somehow would increase the traffic to your website.
+Firstly, the popular topic of Coronavirus/COVID- 19 somehow increases traffic to your website.

-Secondly, it helps to build up the trust of customers to your brand.
+Secondly, it helps to build up the trust of customers in your brand.
 Specifically, they would have the feeling that your brand deeply cares about buyers.
-Isn’t it engaging to find useful health information while visiting an online store?
+Isn’t it engaging to find helpful health information while visiting an online store?

 4. Launch alternative products

-You can possibly change what your business is providing to adapt to the current market demand.
+You can change what your business is providing to adapt to the current market demand.